sschrag/course-in-a-box/modules/unit 1: comedy/_posts/2000-01-03-savingface.md

 **Notes:**
 * This week, we are examining two film studies texts on *Saving Face,* rather than a film studies and queer theory text, since much has been written about this film specifically.
 * You may want to have students watch the trailer for *The Wedding Banquet* before they complete the reading for Day 3, since there are some references to that film throughout Han's text.
+* I have redacted sections of both essays to reduce the reading load this week.

 **Materials:**
 * Lesson plans